Overview of Invoice Factoring

 With this financing structure, there are no installment payments because the invoice factoring company gets paid when your customer pays the invoice.
 Some businesses prefer this because it gives them a large infusion of working capital that they can put to use right away without having to pay it back bit by bit.

 Even though your customer pays the invoice factor, you still retain control over your customer relationships.
 The invoice factor won’t contact your clients, and all you have to do is tell your clients that your payment details (e.g. address, account number) have changed.
 Checks can still be made out in your business’ name.
+For this financing option, visit BlueVine.

 It’s best to use invoice financing to factor invoices that you are fairly certain will be paid on time.
 If your clients are late to pay an invoice, that can shift the responsibility for payment on to you.
 If you’ve already spent the funds on something else, that could put you in a bind.
 However, as long as you use it for timely customers, invoice financing can be a great way for businesses, including startups, to stabilize their cash flow.